 “Cash is king.”
 We hear it all the time.
-But for small businesses, cash is fuel.
-And over 80% of businesses that fail do so because of cash flow issues.
+But cash is fuel for small businesses, cash is fuel.
+And over 80% of businesses fail because of cash flow issues.

 This means companies often strike a balance between current assets and current liabilities.
 You have to have enough in the bank to cover the loan payback.

 How do you know you’ve got it covered?
 A little “quick” math can provide answers.